C3S/c3s.dev/design/docs/source/architecture.rst

 Authentication and Authorization
 ================================

 Authentication and Authorization have to be implemented in the Logic Layer.
-If they would be part of the presentation layer and specific to lets say the REST/JSON implementation, it would have to be re-implemented for XML-RPC.
+If they would be part of the presentation layer and specific to lets say the REST/JSON implementation, it would have to be re-implemented for XML-RPC, SOAP or any future protocol.

+Access Management: Logic layer has methods to check if a certain user is allowed to perform a certain operation.
+Additionally the operation itself should throw an exception if the user is not allowed to perform it.

+The use of OAuth and OpenID should be considered.

 User Management